josevitoor/desafio-react-node/README.md

 The PostgreSQL database will be accessible on port 5432.

-3. In the `api`, use the command below to create Prisma Migrations:
+3. In the `api` folder, use the command below to create Prisma Migrations:

 ```bash
 npx prisma migrate dev